 Finally, when working on automating your work processes in Salesforce, it is vital to make sure that your rules don’t contradict each other.
 This may be a common thing when you have many rules which can have conflicts and not work properly.

 Summing up, Salesforce workflow rules are a wonderful solution for boosting your team’s productivity and making your work processes run in a quick and organized manner.
 Be it an email alert, task, or automatic field update, workflows are a great match for optimization.
-And in case you’re looking for someone to assist you in setting up your Salesforce processes, we’d be glad to help!
+And in case you’re looking for someone to, we’d be glad to help!